ARMSFA1/Devops-2020/ReadMe.md

 ##### Summary

-Azure Acc Disabled limiting what I can do.
-Discuss how I talked with other team members to figure out an option before getting in contact with Faisal and Rob, Rob wasn't sure, Faisal said he'd add me to what he needed to in order for my work to continue
+Myself and a few other classmates ran into issues accessing our Azure accounts.
+After encountering the issue myself, I independenly tried to solve the issue before asking a few other team mates.
+After getting in Rob, we were still confused as his response didn't seem to help the situation at all.
+Finally we reached out to Faisal who was otherwise not present that lesson.

 [messagingRobAzure]

-entire first and second classes were trying to solve this issue, eventually found out I Bex and myself needed to be added to the resource group by Faisal
+The first and second classes of the week were spent in person attempting to overcome this issue.
+Eventually, it had turned out that we hadn't been added to the necessary reasourse group in order to do our work.
+Not having access to a resource groups means you have no where to deploy any Azure resources.
+Faisal later got in contact and informed us that he had added us to the relevent groups, solving the issuee.

 The lesson to take away from this whole debacle is that it was very avoidable.
 Had we simply gone through and tested our permissions and access as soon as we were given it, this would have been discovered and rectified before it ever became this much of a hassle.
 Trusting in the majority that everything was working is what led us into this mess initially, something I've come to regret.
 In the fututre, the importance of testing permissions is something that will exist in the forefront of my mind.